 1. INTRODUCTION

 Onion (Allium cepa) is a profitable, high value vegetable and spice crop of India, but its cultivation is challenged by various biotic and abiotic stresses.
 Among biotic stresses, the fungal disease anthracnose is major issue caused by Colletotrichum spp. poses a significant threat, severely impacting bulb production and drawing considerable attention from both growers and researchers.
-The anthracnose is identified as a kharif season disease, as this projected yield losses upto 100% (Dutta et al. 2024).
-Colletotrichum gloeosporioides is a causing anthracnose disease in a broad range of crops, including onion.
-Its typical life cycle includes the production of conidia in acervulli, which serve as primary inoculum for disease dissemination.
+The anthracnose is identified as a kharif season disease, as this projected yield losses up to 100% (Dutta et al. 2024).
+Colletotrichum gloeosporioides causes anthracnose disease in a broad range of crops, including onion.
+Its typical life cycle includes the production of conidia in acervuli, which serve as primary inoculum for disease dissemination.
 However, fungi can develop alternative survival structures, such as arthrospores, in response to adverse environmental conditions or nutrient stress.
 Arthrospores are asexual spores formed by the fragmentation of hyphae at septa and are often associated with persistence in adverse conditions.
 However, arthrospore formation is well-documented in genera like Geotrichum and Coccidioides, while limited evidence exists for such structures in Colletotrichum spp.
 In this study, we report the production of arthrospores in C. gloeosporioides isolated from onion under nutrient-depleted conditions.
 This research aims to characterize these structures morphologically and evaluate their possible role in fungal survival.

 2. material and methods